• Home

 Failed to Return a Text

-A new Wall Street Journal explains how text messaging plus telling white lies can be an effective way to establish relationships.
+A Wall Street Journal article explained how text messaging plus telling white lies can be an effective way to establish relationships.
 Really.

 Want to play it cool with someone?
 Seem busy and important?
 Then send a text—with a term of endearment—that appears to be written to someone else.
 Or ask “who is this?” when you receive a text.
 Have a friend text you repeatedly when you’re on a date.
 Claim not to have gotten a text you actually received.